 To find out if your plan allows for a 401(k) hardship withdrawal, talk to your plan administrator.
 This might be someone in the human resources or benefits department.
 You can also call the phone number on your 401(k) plan account statement.

 However, before beginning the process of making a hardship withdrawal, you must understand exactly what it entails—including the drawbacks.

-If your 401(k) plan allows for hardship withdrawals, it would be for one of the six reasons below:
+If your 401(k) plan allows for hardship withdrawals, it would be for one of the seven reasons below:

 - Costs relating to the purchase of a principal residence (in other words, you can't make a hardship withdrawal to buy an investment property or vacation home)